MUGDHAB15/Covid-19-Analysis/README.md

 -----------------------------------------------------------------

-The data set was quite vast and has lot more things to divein for future analysis.
+The data set was quite vast and has lot more things to dive in for future analysis.

 I am open for all the feebacks and improvement so that I can learn more.
 Hope this is helpfull to any new bee like me....
 Happy coding :)